-Shanni Zoeller is a lawyer working in Coleman Greig's Employment Law team.
+Shanni Zoeller is an Associate lawyer working in Coleman Greig's Employment Law team.

 Throughout her time as an employment lawyer, Shanni has gained experience across a wide range of legal areas including unfair dismissal and general protection claims, performance management, calculations of leave and other entitlements, and compliance with modern awards.

 Having worked with a range of small to medium-sized enterprises across a wide range of industries, Shanni has developed the ability to utilise practical, real-world examples as she assists her clients in understanding where they stand with regard to complex, often confusing, legal matters.